top of page

 This dish highlights the trade between the coast of Zanzibar, Oman and India.
 The three styles come together in perfect confluence.
-I cook about 250+ new dishes a year, and occasionally a dish stands supreme over the rest.
+I cook about 250+ new dishes a year; occasionally, a dish stands supreme.
 This is that dish.

-This is a delicate curry that highlights the use of North African spices, cinnamon and cardamom, together with Indian ingredients, chillis and coconut milk.
-The result is a rich curry loaded with shrimp and the perfect balance of spice, and tanginess, followed by a lingering heat. the colour pops on the plate and the curry is addictive.
+This delicate curry highlights North African spices, cinnamon, cardamom, and Indian ingredients, chillies, and coconut milk.
+The result is a rich curry loaded with shrimp and the perfect balance of spice and tanginess, followed by a lingering heat.
+The colour pops on the plate, and the curry is addictive.
 This is the dish that guests will dig into, so make extra.
-Serve with rice or naan or other spongy bread to sop up the curry.
+Serve with rice, naan, or other spongy bread to sop up the curry.

 For more recipes from this fabulous cookbook, click here.